What Type of Conduct is Prohibited in Kentucky?

-Employers in Kentucky are prohibited from discriminating against employees on the basis of gender under the Civil Rights Act of 1963 and the Equal Pay Act.
-Accordingly, employers may not take sex into account when they determine pay, hire new workers, or promote within the company.
+Employers in Kentucky are banned from discriminating against employees on the basis of gender under the Civil Rights Act of 1963 and the Equal Pay Act.
+Therefore, employers may not take sex into account when they determine pay, hire new workers, or promote within the company.
 They must also make sure that working environments will not be hostile towards a certain gender and that the work atmosphere is not overly sexual.

 What Must be Proven in a Discrimination Claim?